Senzing/elasticsearch/README.md

 ### Startup elasticsearch

-Start an instance of elasticsearch and your favorite elastic search UI, kibana is recommended and will be assumed for the remainer of this demonstration.
+Start an instance of elasticsearch and your favorite elastic search UI, kibana is recommended and will be assumed for the remainder of this demonstration.
 For guidence on how to get an instance of ES and kibana running vist out doc on [How to Bring Up an ELK Stack](https://github.com/Senzing/knowledge-base/blob/main/HOWTO/bring-up-ELK-stack.md)

 1. :pencil2: Set local environment variables.
 These variables may be modified, but do not need to be modified.
 The variables are used throughout the installation procedure.